mtimjones/7drl/README.md

 - [ ]  Add ncurses color.
 (Stretch)

-- [ ]  Need to detect player death and end game.
+- [x]  Need to detect player death and end game.

-- [ ]  Need to create an end-screen when the player dies or wins.
+- [x]  Need to create an end-screen when the player dies or wins.

 - [ ]  Add an end-game sequence where protectors appear around the exit requiring the player to kill them before escaping.
+(Stretch)

 # Dependencies